 - Dog on person attack - call the police on 101

-Please find more information on dangerous dogs and controlling your dog in public.
+Please find more information the Government's webpage on controlling your dog in public

-From April 2016 it became law that all dogs must be microchipped - breeders must microchip puppies before they are sold at eight weeks.
+By law all dogs must be microchipped - breeders must microchip puppies before they are sold at eight weeks.
 If you sell, re-home your dog, or move address, it will be an offence not to have the details on the microchip database updated.

 Dog tag service